 Child care is another costly, but necessary, expense.
 Love recommends looking into financial assistance programs, if you’re eligible.

 Employer-based child care benefits and flexible spending accounts are other ways you can save money on child care.

-With only one income to rely on, it’s important that single parents have an adequate emergency fund — at least three to six months worth of expenses.
+With only one income to rely on, single parents need to have an adequate emergency fund — at least three to six months’ worth of expenses.

 “It will help to alleviate some of the stress that single parents feel,” Simmons said.

-Prioritize saving by paying yourself first — setting aside money when you first get paid rather than hoping you have money left over at the end of the month to save.
+- Pay yourself first.
+Set aside money when you first get paid rather than hoping you have money left over at the end of the month to save.

-Automate your savings by adjusting your direct deposit so that a percentage of your paychecks goes to your savings account.
-That way, you’re saving money without even thinking about it.
+- Automate your savings.
+Adjust your direct deposit so that a percentage of your paychecks goes to your savings account.
+That way, you’re saving extra money without even thinking about it.

+- Focus on eliminating debt.
 Having debt, especially high-interest consumer debt, can make it difficult to save money.
-Here are 11 tips to pay off credit card debt fast.
+Try the debt snowball method to tackle your lowest balance card (or your smallest debt) first.
+If you have multiple credit cards with high interest charges, here are 11 tips to pay off credit card debt fast.

 6. Protect Your Wealth